Duke Louis of Württemberg: Biography

 Louis Frederick was a general in the cavalry.
 He was briefly a high ranking commander the Army of the Polish-Lithuanian Commonwealth appointed the commander of the Grand Duchy of Lithuania's army, but betrayed the Commonwealth, refusing to fight against Russian troops throughout the Polish–Russian War of 1792, while feigning illness.
 For his betrayal he was dismissed from his post, but never prosecuted.
 His Polish wife, Duchess Maria, divorced him shortly afterward after his treason became public knowledge.

 Between 1807 and 1810, Duke Louis employed the composer Carl Maria von Weber as his secretary with no musical duties.
 Weber and the duke's older brother Frederick mutually disliked each other, and the composer was banished from Württemberg after accusations of misappropriating some of the duke's money.

-He is an ancestor of Queen Elizabeth II of the United Kingdom and her husband Prince Philip, King Felipe VI of Spain and Charles Napoléon.

 Marriages and issue

-He married on 28 October 1784 Princess Maria Czartoryska (1768–1854), daughter of Prince Adam Kazimierz Czartoryski and Countess Isabella von Flemming.
+He married on 28 October 1784 Princess Maria Czartoryska (1768–1854), daughter of Prince Adam Kazimierz Czartoryski and his wife, Countess Isabella von Flemming.
 They had one child before they divorced in 1793 (Maria initiated the divorce upon the news of his betrayal of Poland):